HostZero/ownrom.github.io/_posts/2016-04-7-build-guide.md

 Note: You want to use a 64-bit version of Linux.
 A 32-bit Linux environment will only work if you are building CyanogenMod 6 and older.

 So lets begin!

+### Automatically

+We now have a setup/build script located on [Github](https://github.com/OwnROM/Setup.sh)

+All you have to do is run the script from your home directory and follow the onscreen instructions.

+Includes the following:

+Running the script initially will ask you for settings to run the other sripts included

+Any other time running the script will give you a menu with the following options:

+* Setup - Setup script to install needed software to build for OwnROM, only needed to run once

+* Build - Build for OwnROM and options to sync before building

+* Sync - Sync OwnROM sources

+* Settings - Rerun the setup script to change settings

+### Manualy

 ### Prepare the Build Environment